MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-unmodified-application.md

 This task is optional, but it is recommended.
 You can choose to skip it for now and do it later.
 In this task, you will increase the application_version that is stored in $ndo$dbproperty table of the application database, which is not done automatically.
 This serves two purposes:

 - Enables running the Start-NAVDataUpgrade cmdlet later in Task 8 of this article.
 The application version is compared with the tenant's version.
 If the application version is greater, then a data upgrade can be performed.
 If you skip this task then you will have to use the `-SkipAppVersionCheck` switch with  Start-NAVDataUpgrade cmdlet in Task 8.
 - The application version is shown in the client on the **Help and Support** page.
 This task ensures that page displays the latest application version.

-For example, you could set the value to application build no. which you can get from the [Released Updates for Microsoft Dynamics 365 Business Central 2019 Release Wave 2 on-premises](https://support.microsoft.com/help/4528706).
+As a guideline, we recommend that you set the value to application build number for the version 15 update you are working with.
+You can get this number from the [Released Updates for Microsoft Dynamics 365 Business Central 2019 Release Wave 2 on-premises](https://support.microsoft.com/help/4528706) page.

 To change the application version, run the [Set-NAVApplication cmldet](/powershell/module/microsoft.dynamics.nav.management/set-navapplication):